ARCHER2-HPC/archer2-docs/docs/archer-migration/account-migration.md

 # Migrating your account from ARCHER to ARCHER2

-!!! warning
-    Access to ARCHER2 is not yet available for most users.
-We are planning for user access to be enabled by
-    ** week beginning 11th January 2021**.

 This section covers the following questions:

   - When will I be able to access ARCHER2?